almer101/Flow-Control/README.md

 }
 ```

-`FlowItem` consist only of its type `FlowItemType` which is an enum with associated values.
-Value of the item is transfered as an associated value of that enum.
+`FlowItem` consists only of its type `FlowItemType` which is an enum with associated values.
+Value of the item is transferred as an associated value of that enum.
 There is nothing complex here :)
-Keep in mind all these types are just an example for the problem I had and can be replaced with your own types which are suitable for your case.
+Keep in mind all these types are here just for example and can be replaced with your own types which are suitable for your case.